 What is a Customs Broker and How Can They Help Your Business?

 If you do start an import business you might want to hire a customs broker.
 A customs broker is a private person, entity, partnership, association or corporation that is licensed and regulation by the United States Department of Homeland Security under the U.S. Customs and Border Protection.
-Custom brokers help importers and exporters navigate federal standards and requirements pertaining to the importing and exporting of certain good, in certain ports or certain goods in certain ports.
+Custom brokers help importers and exporters navigate federal standards and requirements pertaining to the importing and exporting of certain goods, in certain ports.
 According to the U.S. Customs and Border Protection Agency, custom brokers must have expertise in the entry procedures of ports, the admission requirements, classification of goods, valuation of goods and the going rates of duties and taxes to the relevant imported merchandise.

 To be eligible to become a customs broker, you need to be a United States citizen over the age of 21 who is not currently working for the federal government.
 Customs requires that you posses a “good moral character”, that you pass the Custom Broker License Exam, submit the Custom Broker License Application and that the application be approved by the Department of Homeland Security.